softprops/stats/README.md

 #### Sets

-Sets are similar to gauges except that what gets recorded is only unique occurrences of events within an interval of time ( the flush period defined in your statsd server )
+Sets are similar to gauges except that only unique occurances of values are recorded within a configured flush interval.

 ```scala
 val visitors = cli.set[Int]("visitors")